isorna/dropcommander/docs/en/dfc/the-basics/game-components.md

 ## Battlegroup cohesion

 The individual groups that make up a battlegroup are free to split up as much as they wish, but they avoid penalties to the battlegroup’s overall effectiveness by staying closer together.
-When it comes to comparing Strategy Ratings (see Strategy Ratings for more details), **a battlegroup temporarily increases its Strategy Rating by +1 for each of its groups that is more than 12  away from any other group in the same battlegroup.**
+When it comes to comparing Strategy Ratings (see Strategy Ratings for more details), **a battlegroup temporarily increases its Strategy Rating by +1 for each of its groups that is more than 12  away from any other group in the same battlegroup**.

 Special rules can increase or decrease the standard 12  coherency distance for battlegroups.